brightspot/react-examples/headless-preview/README.md

 Brightspot gives you the power to customize Brightspot, add new classes, create endpoints, and much more with JS Classes.
 One helpful feature Brightspot provides is a Preview Panel when you are creating content.

-Navigate to `brightspot/src/examples/learning_fun`.
+Navigate to `brightspot/src/examples/headless_preview`.
 This directory contains the JS Classes files that are uploaded to Brightspot.

 #### JS Classes Files:

 - `Course.ts`: the class that contains the business logic (fields, etc)
-  - ` @Indexed({ unique: true })`: This decorator makes it possible to query for data using the specified field
+  - `@Indexed({ unique: true })`: This decorator makes it possible to query for data using the specified field
   - `@Note`: Add information for a field with this decorator
-  - `getPreviewTypes`: specify Preview Types and the url the Preview Types will use.
+  - `getPreviewTypes`: create a new instance of a `ContentDeliveryPreviewType` and set the url to either a url set in the HeadlessPreviewEndpoint or to the default of `http://localhost:3000/courses/brightspot-preview`
 - `CoursesViewModel`: the class that enables querying for all courses
 - `CourseViewModel.ts`: the class that contains logic requirements needed for the view (the frontend application)
   - getter functions determine what fields will be included in the schema.